Value Creation: Strategy for solution design and portfolio optimization

 Organizing for Value Creation

-More readings and tips
+More Readings and References

 Solution design and development fall under the domain of product/solution teams, who are responsible for creating solutions and contributing to portfolio management discussions.